rbms-bsc/DCRMR/_pages/Physical-Description/Note-on-dimensions-of-item-2.md

 ```Library of Congress copy folded to 19 x 13 cm.
 Top edge trimmed to 19 cm with some loss of text```

 ```Library copy: Sheet trimmed to within thread margin of plate mark on two sides```

+<a name="8.5D.2">8.5D.2</a> If the volume contains separate text blocks of varying dimensions, record the height (or height × width) of the binding only.
+If considered important, record this information in note, see [dimensions](https://ladylazarus3.github.io/Test2/docs/Physical-Description/Dimensions-2#56f-differing-sizes).

+<a name="8.5D.3">8.5D.3</a> If more than one exemplar of the manifestation is known, and the dimensions of the different exemplars vary, record the dimensions as issued, if they can be determined.
+Otherwise, record the dimensions of the largest known exemplar.
+Record the dimensions of the other exemplars in note, see [dimensions](https://ladylazarus3.github.io/Test2/docs/Physical-Description/Dimensions-2#56f-differing-sizes).

 ## 8.5E Single-sheet publications